visgl/loaders.gl/modules/textures/docs/README.md

 # Overview

-The `@loaders.gl/textures` module contains a loader for Basis encoded compressed textures (images).
+The `@loaders.gl/textures` module contains a loader for compressed textures.

+Note that a texture is more complex than an image.
+A texture typically has many subimages.
+A texture can represent a single logical image but can also be a texture cube, a texture array etc representing many logical images.
+In addition, each "image" typically has many mipmap levels.

+In addition, in compressed textures each mipmap image is compressed opaquely into a format that can only be understood by certain GPUs.

+Basis encoded textures are super compressed.
+A more recent addition, they can be efficiently transcoded on the client into actual compressed texture formats appropriate for each device and are therefore quite convenient to use.

 ## Installation